PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Eberron.md

 - **Dragonmarked Houses**: Powerful families bearing mystical marks, controlling major industries.
 - **Warforged**: Sentient constructs created for battle, now seeking their place in a post-war world.
-- **The Inspired of Riedra**: Enigmatic rulers of a distant land, rumored to harbor dark secrets.
+- **People of all origins**: Boasting a diverse humanoid population, life in Khorvaire is separated more by nationality rather than ethnicity.

 ### History